In His last words to the apostles, Jesus gave them a mission:

 Substitute Catechist Fill in for catechists when they are unable to teach.

-Set up, serve, and clean up for Faith Formation meals and receptions.
+Dinner/Reception Helper (Family Formation only) Set up, serve, and clean up for Faith Formation meals and receptions.

-RITE OF CHRISTIAN INITIATION OF ADULTS (RCIA)
+ORDER OF CHRISTIAN INITIATION OF ADULTS (OCIA)

 Sponsor Serve as a mentor in the Christian life for a non-Catholic desiring full reception into the Church.
-Attend RCIA sessions with candidate and be present at their Confirmation.
+Attend OCIA sessions with candidate and be present at their Confirmation.
 Must be practicing Catholic who has been baptized, received the Eucharist and has been confirmed.